IBM Research x U-Tune

 Background

 U-Tune is designed from the ground up as an educational no-code platform that makes fine-tuning accessible without requiring technical expertise.
 It not only enables customization but also helps users form a mental model of the process.
-The platform is grounded in IBM’s Equitable and Trustworthy AI principles, ensuring that accessibility, transparency, and safety translate directly into business value and user trust.
+The platform is grounded in IBM’s Equitable and Trustworthy AI principles, ensuring that accessibility, transparency, and safety translate directly into user trust & business value.

 Problem Space